How Redox Compares to Other Operating Systems

 - Bugs are moved to user space which reduces their power

 All of this increases the reliability of the system significantly.
-This would be useful for mission-critical applications and for users that want minimal issues with their computer systems.
+This is useful for mission-critical applications and for users that want minimal issues with their computer systems.